 Miguel Acevedo says the preservation training program provided the foundation for what he does today.
 He joined a local union within a year of graduating from the program and currently works in construction.

-“Without the Woodlawn preservation program, I think I would be unhappy working at a retail job and barely making ends meet,” said Melanie Ayala, a 2015 graduate of the program and employee for Integrated Conservation Contracting.
+“Without the Woodlawn preservation program, I think I would be unhappy working at a retail job and barely making ends meet,” said Melanie Ayala, one of the first graduates of the program and employee for Integrated Conservation Contracting.
 She also counts the fact that the workshop is paid as a big benefit.

 “It’s really hands-on, so you really learn everything,” Ayala added.
 “You’ll have the confidence to work in the field because they trained you the right way.”